HALOXIAO/learn-faster-kit/README.md

 learn-faster
 ```

-This will auto-initialize on first run and launch Claude Code with FASTER coaching mode.
+This will auto-initialize on first run and launch your chosen IDE with FASTER coaching mode.

 ### Option 2: One-Time Use